PHOENIX (AP) -- Showtime Shoni had quite the All-Star debut.

 Lisa Leslie, who was in attendance at the game, was the first to dunk in a WNBA All-Star Game nine years ago.
 Sylvia Fowles did it in the 2009 contest.
 But nobody in league history has dunked as often as Griner.

-The 6-foot-8 center has four dunks in her two WNBA seasons, two this season, the most recent Tuesday night against Washington.
+The 6-foot-8 center has four dunks in her two WNBA seasons.
+The rest of the league has six in its entire history.
+Griner has, two this season, the most recent Tuesday night.

-She got another one with 2:15 left in the first half, taking a pass and launching from the baseline to go above the rim.
+After wowing the crowd with a series of dunks in warmups, she got one that counted with 2:15 left in the first half, taking a pass from Parker and launching from the baseline to go above the rim.

 Notes: WNBA President Laurel Richie said before the game that six teams finished in the black last season, up from four the previous year.
 She also said the Golden State Warriors have strong interest in an expansion team. ...
-The Ogwumike sisters are the first siblings to play in the same WNBA All-Star Game. ...
-Schimmel leads the WNBA in jerseys sold. ...
-The East didn't shoot a free throw until there was 5:16 left in regulation.
+The Ogwumike sisters, Chine of the East and Nneka for the West, were the first siblings to play in the same WNBA All-Star Game. ...
+Schimmel leads the WNBA in jerseys sold. .